Bedrock-Addons/Documentation/docs/doc1.md

 **Is it secure?** Probably not, but I haven't done many security tests.
 I mostly just update code on the production server directly and hope no issues arise.

 :::caution
-Due to security concerns, it is higly recommended that you isolate the software on it's own virtual machine to prevent potential data breaches and security issues.
+There's probably lots of vulnerabilities that I haven't even considered, so isolate it on it's own virtual machine, and implement good network security.
 :::